replicatedhq/replicated-docs/docs/enterprise/installing-general-requirements.md

 ## Firewall Openings for Online Installations

 The following domains need to be accessible from servers performing online KOTS installs.
-IP addresses for these services can be found in [replicatedhq/ips](https://github.com/replicatedhq/ips/blob/master/ip_addresses.json).
+For a list of IP addresses for these services, see [replicatedhq/ips](https://github.com/replicatedhq/ips/blob/master/ip_addresses.json) in GitHub.

 | Host                 | Existing Cluster Installation | Embedded Cluster Installation | Description                                                                                                                                                                                                                                                                                                                                                |
 |----------------------|-------------------------------|-------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|